Tag: christianity

 Christ’s Quotation of Hosea 6:6

 Hosea, the last prophet to condemn the Ten Tribes of Israel, particularly the Northern kingdom, delivered his prophecies long after the kingdom’s division during the reign of Rehoboam.
 Despite its prosperity under Jeroboam’s rule, the Northern kingdom became insecure that Jews from the North might continue to travel to Jerusalem for worship, as per the Law of Moses.
 Consequently, Jeroboam constructed a rival temple in both Bethel and Dan.
 (1 Kings 12:25-33) This act marked the beginning of the Northern kingdom’s decline, ultimately leading to its conquest by the Assyrians in 722 BC, fulfilling God’s pronouncement of judgment upon the Ten Tribes – “I will put an end to the kingdom of the house of Israel.”
-(Hosea 1:4) Before Hosea, Amos had already pronounced Israel’s demise.
-The LORD declared, “Behold, I am setting a plumb line in the midst of My people Israel; I will never again pass by them; the high places of Isaac shall be made desolate, and the sanctuaries of Israel shall be laid waste, and I will rise against the house of Jeroboam with the sword.”
-(Amos 7:8-9)
+(Hosea 1:4)

-Christ’s quotation of Hosea 6:6, “For I desire mercy and not sacrifice, the knowledge of God rather than burnt offerings,” was pivotal.
-Interestingly, this wasn’t the first instance of Jesus quoting this verse.
-He had previously done so in Matthew 9:13, emphasizing the primary purpose of His coming—to offer redemption.
+Christ’s quotation of Hosea 6:6, “For I desire mercy and not sacrifice, the knowledge of God rather than burnt offerings,” was a pivotal moment.
+Interestingly, this wasn’t the first time Jesus had quoted this verse.
+He had done so earlier in Matthew 9:13, highlighting the primary purpose of His coming—to offer redemption (“For I did not come to call the righteous, but sinners”).

 Context of Matthew